Investigating $f(R)$-Inflation: background evolution and constraints: Parameter Estimation Results

-Considering the parameters listed in \autoref{tab:prior} and the observables discussed in \autoref{sec: model_testing}, we present the results on the model parameters and the cosmological one, with fixed and derived $N_{\nu}$.
-We refer to these models respectively with Modified Gravity Inflation (MGI) and MGI + $N_{\nu}$.
+Considering the parameters listed in \autoref{tab:prior} and the observables discussed in \autoref{sec: model_testing}, we present the results on the model parameters and the cosmological one.
 All the results for the different cases and dataset can be read in \autoref{tab:results}.

-As mentioned in \autoref{sec: model_testing}, when the neutrinos are allowed to vary freely, we derive the equivalence epoch using Eq.~\eqref{eq: z_eq,z_end} opening both the cosmological and model parameters.
-In \autoref{fig:z_eq}, we show that the value obtained for the equivalence epoch in the MGI + $N_{\nu}$ case is compatible within $1\sigma$ with the Planck18 best-fit results \cite{Planck18}, represented by the black dashed line, while the gray area indicates the $1\sigma$ confidence region (more opaque) and the $2\sigma$ region (more transparent).
-We show the $1\sigma$ bound from the joint analysis of the DESI dataset with a BBN prior and the Pantheon+ dataset with the SH0ES calibration (purple) and the one obtained with DESI and BBN only (green).
+As mentioned in \autoref{sec: model_testing}, since the neutrinos are allowed to vary freely, we derive the equivalence epoch using Eq.~\eqref{eq:z_eq_z_end}.
+In \autoref{fig:z_eq}, we show that the value obtained for the equivalence epoch is compatible within $1\sigma$ with the Planck18 best-fit results \cite{Planck18}, represented by the black dashed line, while the gray area indicates the $1\sigma$ confidence region (more opaque) and the $2\sigma$ region (more transparent).
+We show the $1\sigma$ bound from the joint analysis of the DESI dataset with a BBN prior and the Pantheon$^+$ dataset with the SH0ES calibration (purple) and the one obtained with DESI and BBN only (green).